beakerbrowser/webdb/README.md

 ## How it works

 InjestDB abstracts over the [DatArchive API](https://beakerbrowser.com/docs/apis/dat.html) to provide a simple database-like interface.
-Put another way, it uses the filesystem to provide a Tables and Records interface.
-Injest is based heavily on [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using IndexedDB.
+It is based heavily on [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using IndexedDB.

-Injest works by scanning a set of origin archives for files that match a path pattern.
+Injest works by scanning a set of source archives for files that match a path pattern.
 Those files are indexed ("ingested") so that they can be queried easily.
 Injest also provides a simple interface for adding, editing, and removing records on the archives that the local user owns.

-#### Goals

- - Simplify data storage and aggregate querying over multiple dat archives
- - Provide complex queries with ranges, partial matches, and logical combinations (AND, OR)

-#### Glossary

- - **Archive**: a Dat archive.
-Has its own security origin.
-Contains many records.
- - **Record**: an entry in a Table which is derived from a single file in an Archive.
- - **Table**: a namespace of Records which are aggregated across many Archives.
- - **Recordset**: a set of Records which have been returned by a Table query.
- - **Origin Archive**: an Archive that has been added to the database as a origin of Records.
- - **Ingest**: to process a file and index it as a Record in a Table.
+Injest sits on top of Dat archives.
+It duplicates the data it's handling into IndexedDB, and that duplicated data acts as a throwaway cache -- it can be reconstructed at any time from the Dat archives.

+Injest treats individual files in the Dat archive as individual records in a table.
+As a result, there's a direct mapping for each table to a folder of .json files.
+For instance, if you had a 'tweets' table, it would map to the `/tweets/*.json` files.
+Injest's mutators, such as put or add or update, simply write those json files.
+Injest's readers & query-ers, such as get() or where(), read from the IndexedDB cache.

+Injest watches its source archives for changes to the json files.
+When they change, it reads them and updates IndexedDB, thus the query results stay up-to-date.
+The flow is, roughly: `put() -> archive/tweets/12345.json -> indexer -> indexeddb -> get()`.